Last Updated on 03/05/2021 by Patryk Bandurski

 We are going to create in mule simple service which consumes SOAP Web Service.
 The client can call our flow by sending a GET request.
-Then we route to the service, consume its payload and based on response’s status we return two different kinds of response.
+Then we route to the service, consume its payload, and based on the response’s status we return two different kinds of response.

 Web Service Consumer

 You should have in mind that this message processor is dedicated only to SOAP web services.
 It has constraints on the allowed list of connectors.

 Therefore you are able to use it with the following connectors: